La Rumorosa Baja California

 2. Stop by Campo Alaska

-One of the highest point of La Rumorosa Village, Campo Alaska was constructed by the former governor of Baja California, General Abelardo Rodriguez, so the government in Mexicali could escape the brutal summer heat.
+One of the highest points of La Rumorosa village, Campo Alaska was constructed by the former governor of Baja California, General Abelardo Rodriguez, so the government in Mexicali could escape the brutal summer heat.
 Today, the buildings house a museum that tells the history.

 Casa De Piedra La Rumorosa